AmbientTea/prolog-schemes/README.md

     Min = 3.
 ```

+## Optics and type reuse
-Assume we have a database of contracts and we want to calculate a sum of their value.
+Assume we have a database of employee contracts and we want to calculate
+sthe sum of the salaries.
 We can take advantage of the fact that a functor can be reduced to one of its field:
 ```prolog
 :- Employees = [